Posted by Shashi on January 15, 2014

-The second type is the stand-alone model4, where a particular brand or store location has its own rewards program which is unique to them.
+The second type is the stand-alone model4, where a particular brand or store location has it’s own rewards program which is unique to them.
 This model creates an exit barrier as the points are non-transferable and therefore customers will be more inclined to shop at a particular store in order to accumulate points and reap benefits; therefore building loyalty.
 This is the most effective model for loyalty programs, as it provides far more benefits for your company.

 Benefits of Stand Alone Model

 There are many benefits to implementing a loyalty program, beyond just obtaining customer loyalty.
 The first benefit is the opportunity for concealed price reduction4, where customers perceive an added value by gaining points, but the company does not lose immediate revenue by way of discounts.
 For example, instead of offering your product at half price, offer it at double-the-points; customers see a benefit without your company losing revenue.